MicrosoftDocs/xamarin-docs/docs/mac/internals/aot.md

 ---
 title: "Xamarin.Mac ahead of time compilation"
-description: "Ahead of time (AOT) compilation tradeoffs and considerations" ms.prod: xamarin ms.assetid: 38B8A017-5A58-429C-A6E9-9860A1DCEF63 ms.technology: xamarin-mac
+description: "This document describes ahead of time compilation in Xamarin.Mac.
+It compares AOT compilation to JIT compilation, explains how to enable AOT, and takes a look at hybrid AOT." ms.prod: xamarin ms.assetid: 38B8A017-5A58-429C-A6E9-9860A1DCEF63 ms.technology: xamarin-mac